-* Please note that possessing a Virginia driver's license does not guarantee eligibility for in-state tuition.
+* Note: Possessing a Virginia driver's license does not guarantee eligibility for in-state tuition.
 Contact the Graduate School (540/231-8636) for more information.

 Parking and Transportation

 Parking permits are required for parking at Virginia Tech.
-Permits are sold at the Parking Services Office, located at 455 Tech Center Drive, and in 130 Student Services Building.
-You should bring your Hokie Passport and vehicle registration.
-You may also be buy your permit online, using EZ Permit.
-For permit rates, information about graduate-student and graduate teaching assistant parking permits, and parking regulations, visit Parking Services.
+Permits are sold at the Parking Services Office, located at 605 Research Center Drive.
+Note: Bring your Hokie Passport and vehicle registration.
+You may also purchase a parking pass online, using EZ Permit.
+For information about rates, graduate-student and graduate teaching assistant parking permits, and parking regulations, visit Parking Services.

 - Blacksburg Transit (BT) provides free transportation to anyone with a Hokie Passport.
 BT circulates throughout Blacksburg, the Virginia Tech Campus, and to Christians burg.
 Schedules and maps can be found at the Blacksburg Transit website.

 - The Smart Way Bus links the Roanoke Valley to the New River Valley.
 For rates and schedules, visit the Smart Way Bus website.

 - The Mega Bus provides service from Christiansburg in the New River Valley to Washington, D.C. and Knoxville, Tennessee.
 For rates and schedules, visit the Mega Bus website.

 - Hooptie Ride is a taxi service that provides safe, sober rides to members of the local community.